SNF-Root/VPD-ICPMS/README.md

 1) Plug the micro sd card into your computer using the provided micro sd to usb adapter.
 2) If it's your first time uploading a routine, delete all existing files on the sd card.
 3) Transfer desired gcode files from the pregenerated, regenerated, or custom folder onto the sd card.
-4) Remove the sd card from your computer and plug it into the micro sd port on the front, bottom, left black controller box (underneath the bed).
+4) Remove the sd card from your computer and plug it into the micro sd port on the front, bottom, left black controller box (underneath the scan bed).

 The GCODE routines are now loaded on the printer and ready to run.
+To execute one, turn the scanner on.
+After the initialization screen, use the scroll wheel to navigate to "Print from SD."
+Click the scroll wheel to select it, then select the desired routine.

 ## Calibration

+*TODO: Explain how to perform a leach test.
+Explain our results*

+*TODO: Explain how to perform a recovery test*

+*TODO: Explain our recovery results*

 ## Standard Operation

+*Information about installment in a fumehood*

+*How we process, store, and run tests with the SIGMA lab*

+*Connecting to NEMO*

 ## Misc

-### Contact

-Please reach out if you're thinking about building a scanner, have questions about the build process, or have issues with your own DIY-VPD.
-We're excited to get these into as many labs as possible!
-We ask you use the "Issues" tab to ask questions (even if you don't have an issue).
-This will allow other people thinking of building a VPD to see who else is interested, what they're thinking, and issues they're having.

 ### License